-Young adults who have successfully completed a career readiness program with one of our training/education partners are referred to Career Nexus.
+Young adults apply to participate in the Career Nexus program.
+Once accepted – they will complete an interest and skills assessment, then complete the Career Nexus: Work Readiness Certificate soft skills training.
 We then match them with high-quality paid internships and other work-based learning opportunities with our engaged network of employers, based on a wide range of factors including interest, education, aptitude and more.

 Positively Affecting The Future

 By increasing opportunities for work-based learning and strengthening relationships between employers and referral partners, Career Nexus is preparing a talented, diverse workforce for high-demand, good-paying jobs in the greater Fresno region while giving employers access to a more robust workforce pipeline.